Why we need to kill the lawn

 “If we’re going to have any birds, any life around us—and we need to, because those are the things that run our ecosystems—you have to have the food webs that support them,” Tallamy says.
 “Lawn is terrible at that.
 It’s not making any food for wildlife.”

 A typical American lawn made of non-native grass, modeled originally on landscaping that wealthy European landowners used on their estates to signal that they were rich enough to avoid growing food on vast swaths of land.
 In American suburbs, there’s an expectation, often codified in local law that specifies how grass should be maintained, creating an unbroken sea of green across front yards.
-Lawns require huge amounts of water—by an EPA estimate, 9 billion gallons a day—more than native plants adapted to local regions.
+Lawns require huge amounts of water—by an EPA estimate, nine billion gallons a day—more than native plants adapted to local regions.
 They also don’t absorb carbon as well as other plants.
 “The cool season European grasses that we have as our primary turf grasses have very short root systems,” Tallamy says.
 “Compared to any other plant, they’re the worst at carbon sequestration.”

 He calculates that if homeowners converted just half their land to native plantings, it would collectively create an area larger than all national parks in the lower 48 states combined; it would also create better connections between existing national parks and preserves so that animals would have a better chance at survival.
 Even the smallest animals, like insects, struggle when their populations become fragmented, limited to the range of a preserved area.